Global Village Facts

 Most teams spend a few days - depending on the length of the trip - touring local historic sites and attractions or participating in cultural activities.
-Visits to national parks or ancient ruins, hiking, horseback riding or bike touring can be part of the Global Village experience.
+Visits to national parks or ancient ruins, hiking, or bike touring can be part of the Global Village experience.

 An Invaluable Experience

 - GV trip costs depend on the country visited, the Habitat host affiliate and the number of days.
 All trip costs include room and board, in-country transportation, travel insurance and a donation to Habitat for Humanity toward the host community’s building projects and the Global Village program.

 - Trips cost approximately $1,200 - $2000 (not including airfare) depending on destination and length.

 - Airfare, cancellation and baggage insurance are not included in the cost.

 Charitable donation receipts will be issued for all eligible trip contributions.

 Fundraising is a great way to involve more people in your project and share your excitement about helping a family to build a home and a better life for themselves and their children.
 The awareness you create may eventually result in more homes for more families.
 We will guide you through the process of receiving, recording and submitting the donations.

 Habitat homes in tropical countries are often made of concrete brick or block.
 The team will work with the homeowners and trained construction supervisors.
 The work often includes digging, mixing concrete, carrying and laying bricks.
 There is a job for everyone, no matter your experience or abilities.